 3 of the 24 credits for Bachelor of Arts Degree Requirements are included in the Requirements for the Major, General Education, or Electives and 0-12 credits are included in Electives if foreign language proficiency is demonstrated by examination.

 Per Senate Policy 83-80.5, the college dean or campus chancellor and program faculty may require up to 24 credits of course work in the major to be taken at the location or in the college or program where the degree is earned.
-For more information, check the Recommended Academic Plan for your intended program.
+For more information, check the Suggested Academic Plan for your intended program.

 Connecting career and curiosity, the General Education curriculum provides the opportunity for students to acquire transferable skills necessary to be successful in the future and to thrive while living in interconnected contexts.
 General Education aids students in developing intellectual curiosity, a strengthened ability to think, and a deeper sense of aesthetic appreciation.
 These are requirements for all baccalaureate students and are often partially incorporated into the requirements of a program.
 For additional information, see the General Education Requirements section of the Bulletin and consult your academic adviser.

 The keystone symbol appears next to the title of any course that is designated as a General Education course.
 Program requirements may also satisfy General Education requirements and vary for each program.

 Foundations (grade of C or better is required.)